Jiang Jun: 2023–24 season

 2023 Championship League held at the Morningside Arena in Leicester, England from 26 June 2023.
-Aged seventeen years-old, in his opening match in the round-robin phase he earned a credible 2-2 draw with top-16 ranked Welshman Ryan Day and later recorded his first pro-win, against Himanshu Jain.
+Aged seventeen years-old, in his opening match in the round-robin phase he earned a credible 2–2 draw with top-16 ranked Welshman Ryan Day and later recorded his first pro-win, against Himanshu Jain.

 During his first season on tour he recorded a few victories over more established professionals.
-In July 2023 he qualified for the main stages of the European Masters with a 5-1 win over Andrew Pagett.
-In November 2023, he came from 4-1 down to defeat Jackson Page 6-4 at the 2023 UK Championship.
+In July 2023 he qualified for the main stages of the European Masters with a 5–1 win over Andrew Pagett.
+In November 2023, he came from 4–1 down to defeat Jackson Page 6–4 at the 2023 UK Championship.

-In the first round of qualifying for the 2024 World Snooker Championship he defeated Iranian Amir Sarkhosh 10-6.
-In the second round, he edged past compatriot Fan Zhengyi 10-8.
-He then reached the final qualifying round after a 10-8 victory against Sam Craigie.
-He was denied a place at the Crucible by Hossein Vafaei who claimed a 10-5 victory.
+In the first round of qualifying for the 2024 World Snooker Championship he defeated Iranian Amir Sarkhosh 10–6.
+In the second round, he edged past compatriot Fan Zhengyi 10–8.
+He then reached the final qualifying round after a 10–8 victory against Sam Craigie.
+He was denied a place at the Crucible by Hossein Vafaei who claimed a 10–5 victory.

-2024-25
+2024–25

 At the 2024 English Open in Brentwood in September 2024 he reached the last 32 with a win over Tom Ford.
 He reached the last 64 at the 2024 Northern Ireland Open.
 He made back-to-back centuries to defeat former World Champion Luca Brecel and qualify for the latter stages of the 2024 International Championship.
 He defeated Andrew Higginson in the second round of qualifying for the 2025 World Snooker Championship.

-2025-26
+2025–26

-He suffered a narrow 5-4 loss to Joe O'Connor in the first qualifying round for the Wuhan Open in June 2025, his opening match of the 2025-26 season.
+He suffered a narrow 5–4 loss to Joe O'Connor in the first qualifying round for the Wuhan Open in June 2025, his opening match of the 2025–26 season.
 He was drawn in the round-robin stage of the 2025 Championship League against Pang Junxu, Dean Young and Oliver Lines, and finished second in the group after drawing with Lines and beating Pang.
-Competing at the 2025 Scottish Open in October 2025, he recorded a 4-0 win over Reanne Evans.
-The following month, he defeated world number 17 Chris Wakelin 6-2 at the 2025 International Championship, and compatriot He Guoqiang, to reach the last-16 before losing to Stephen Maguire.
+Competing at the 2025 Scottish Open in October 2025, he recorded a 4–0 win over Reanne Evans.
+The following month, he defeated world number 17 Chris Wakelin 6–2 at the 2025 International Championship, and compatriot He Guoqiang, to reach the last-16 before losing to Stephen Maguire.
+He reached the quarterfinals at the 2025 Scottish Open with wins over Barry Hawkins, David Gilbert and Thailand's Thepchaiya Un-Nooh.
+In his first ranking event quarter-final, he was defeated 5–2 by Matthew Selt.
+In February 2026, he reached another quarter-final as he recorded wins over former world champion Mark Selby, compatriot Yuan Sijun and Robbie Williams at the 2026 Welsh Open.
+His run was ended in the quarter-final by Wu Yize who came from 4–1 behind to win 5–4.

+In the qualifying rounds for the 2026 World Snooker Championship, he defeated Elliot Slessor to set up a final qualifying round match against Stan Moody.
+Moody won the deciding frame with a break of 104.